enriicola/Linked-adm-In/README.md

 The following conceptual schema captures key entities and their relationships:

     Nodes:
-        Job: Represents a job posting (for now has a title attribute)
-        Company: Represents a company (for now has a name attribute)
-        Industry: Represents an industry domain
+        Job(Title, Expire date, Type): Represents a job posting (for now has a title attribute) Company(Name, Country, City, ZipCode, MarketValue): Represents a company (for now has a name attribute) IndustryDomain(Name): Represents an industry domain
-        Skill: Represents skills associated with a job
-        Benefit: Represents benefits offered for a job
+        Skill(Name, Level, Score): Represents skills associated with a job Benefit(Type (PK), Economical Value): Represents benefits offered for a job

     Relationships:
         BELONGS_TO: Links a job to an company (1-N: with an attribute "salary" of the association)